 I get into this argument all the time with people that use Internet Explorer.
 To start off I really can’t attack IE 9 or 10 as they’ve both come a long way from their predecessors 8,7 and the dreaded Internet Explorer 6.
-Believe it or not there is still a small contingency of people that use IE6 though they are going the way of the Do Do.
-In fact only about 0.26% of people worldwide were using IE 6 in 2013.
+Believe it or not, there is still a small contingency of people that use IE6 though they are going the way of the Do.
+In fact, only about 0.26% of people worldwide were using IE 6 in 2013.

 Not since Netscape Navigator has a browser been as hated by the web design community.
 There are still sites live on the web today for convincing people to drop Internet Explorer 6 and Internet Explorer 7.
 Germany even urged the public to stop using Internet Explorer all together.